-- Students are assessed twice during the rotation in drama.
+- Students are assessed at the end of each half term.
 These assessments cover the three key components of creating and developing, performing and evaluation and understanding which link to the GCSE Drama criteria. - The assessment for topic one allows students to present a final practical performance where they will be assessed by the teacher as well as their peers. - The assessment for topic two involves students being assessed by a practical performance and a written evaluation.
 This mirrors the devising unit of Drama GCSE course.